vuejs/vetur/docs/formatting.md

 Settings are read from `javascript.format.*` and `typescript.format.*`.

-**Known issue**: `<script lang="ts">` are not correctly recognized as TypeScript and will use the JS formatter with JS formatter settings.
-See https://github.com/vuejs/vetur/issues/476

 #### js-beautify-html

 Alternative html formatter.
 Deprecated, turned off by default and will be removed soon.
+js-beautify has many long-standing bugs that never get fixed.
+Use at your own risk.

 Default settings are [here](https://github.com/vuejs/vetur/blob/master/server/src/modes/template/services/htmlFormat.ts).
 You can override them by setting `vetur.format.defaultFormatterOptions.js-beautify-html`.